bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 #### The primary focus of BSAWF will now be learning Flask

-It will still use Docker in development, but I'm going to likely abstract it all away inside of a Vagrant driven virtual machine.
+It will still use Docker in development, but it's going to be done a lot better than the current way.
+I'm estimating you'll be able to get set up in 5 minutes or less and be able to edit the source code in the comfort of your own OS.

-This will also make setting things up much easier for you, since anyone who has been through the BSAWF screencasts knows that the initial set up was by far the most annoying part.

-Quite frankly, nothing about the course should be annoying, so this change is a step in the right direction IMO.

 #### What about webpack, that's not a primary focus of Flask, is it staying?